BanterTheGreat/modern-4e/classes/fighter.typ

       You gain a bonus to opportunity attacks equal to either your *Wisdom* or *Dexterity*.
 An enemy struck by your opportunity attack stops moving, If a move provoked the attack.
 If it still has actions remaining, it can use them to resume moving.

       = Fighter Specialization
+      As a Fighter, you specialise in a specific way of fighting.
+Choose one of the options below.

       #theme.choiceBox("One-Handed Weapon Talent")
       You gain a +1 bonus to weapon attack rolls with one-handed weapons.